imreligionafrica/imreligionafrica/readme.md

 ## Replication code

-This repository contains the replication code for the paper [**Religion and Intergenerational Mobility in Africa**](https://www.example.com) by Alberto Alesina, Sebastian Hohmann, Stelios Michalopoulos and Elias Papaioannou.
+This repository contains the replication code for the paper [LINK NOT YET LIVE **Religion and Intergenerational Mobility in Africa**](https://www.example.com) by Alberto Alesina, Sebastian Hohmann, Stelios Michalopoulos and Elias Papaioannou.

 To replicate our results, the codes must be run in order.

-- The folder [_1_preprocessing](https://github.com/MChatzigakis/im_relig_replication/tree/main/_1_preprocessing) contains the code to process and standardize the raw [IPUMS](https://international.ipums.org/international/) data.
+- The folder [_1_preprocessing](https://github.com/imreligionafrica/imreligionafrica/tree/main/_1_preprocessing) contains the code to process and standardize the raw [IPUMS](https://international.ipums.org/international/) data.
-- The folder [_2_intermediate](https://github.com/MChatzigakis/im_relig_replication/tree/main/_2_intermediate) contains the code that produces almost all of our results in "raw" form.
+- The folder [_2_intermediate](https://github.com/imreligionafrica/imreligionafrica/tree/main/_2_intermediate) contains the code that produces almost all of our results in "raw" form.
-- The folder [_3_figures_tables](https://github.com/MChatzigakis/im_relig_replication/tree/main/_3_figures_tables) contains the code that takes the intermediate output and produces all the tables and figures appearing in the paper.
+- The folder [_3_figures_tables](https://github.com/imreligionafrica/imreligionafrica/tree/main/_3_figures_tables) contains the code that takes the intermediate output and produces all the tables and figures appearing in the paper.

 ## Software